Rob-C-89/the-forgotten-forest/README.md

 An audio player is set to auto-play, on mute.
 It can be controlled by the user.
 The audio is an ambient forest background track taken from free-to-use website Epidemic Sound according to their terms of use.

+NB despite being muted and all code being correct, the audio does not appear to play automatically in Google Chrome or Microsoft Edge.
+It does autoplay in Mozilla Firefox.

 ![screenshot](https://github.com/Rob-C-89/the-forgotten-forest/blob/main/documentation/audio-shot.webp)